Home » Insights » Using a Grid System for Responsive Web Development

 }

-However, there are disadvantages to using systems such as Neat, especially when combined with content management systems such as Wordpress.
+However, there are disadvantages to using systems like Neat, especially when combined with content management systems like WordPress.
 If all the rules regarding presentation are set in our stylesheets, they are harder for clients to edit.
-A plugin has been written that places a ‘Bootstrap Button’ on the administration panel within Wordpress, allowing the client to edit the columns on the pages of their site and delete or add new columns if necessary.
-With Neat, the column controls are locked away in our CSS files, meaning that they are difficult to edit using the standard Wordpress dashboard without the assistance of a specialised web developer.
-If used semantically, Neat can also lead to fairly large, code-heavy CSS files, which can be up to a third longer than the original version and can be harder to compress.
+A plugin has been written that places a ‘Bootstrap Button’ on the WordPress administration panel, allowing the client to edit the columns on their site’s pages and delete or add new columns as necessary.
+With Neat, the column controls are locked away in our CSS files, meaning that they are difficult to edit using the standard WordPress dashboard without the assistance of a specialised web developer.
+If used semantically, Neat can also result in relatively large, code-heavy CSS files, which can be up to a third longer than the original version and may be more challenging to compress.

 To conclude, the decision as to whether to use a front-end framework for each project often depends on the needs and standards of the development team.
-A framework in itself can help improve the speed of a website build, but at the end of the day, a developer will be working with someone else’s code, and leaving a lot of decisions regarding functionality for somebody else.
+A framework in itself can help improve the speed of a website build.
+Still, ultimately, a developer will be working with someone else’s code, leaving many decisions regarding functionality to others.

-Assuming the team adopts a front-end framework, a good developer may want to maintain a strict separation between structure and presentation and use a CSS based framework such as Bourbon.
-On the other hand, when it comes down to providing the most customisable layout for the client to log in and edit, Bootstrap with its flexible shortcodes might just about win over them all.
+Assuming the team adopts a front-end framework, a skilled developer may want to maintain a strict separation between structure and presentation, using a CSS-based framework such as Bourbon.
+On the other hand, when it comes down to providing the most customisable layout for the client to log in and edit, Bootstrap, with its flexible shortcodes, might just about win over them all.

-Get in touch to find out more about how we can design a responsive website for you.
+Contact us to learn more about how we can design a responsive website tailored to your needs.